Two Moons for Planet Earth?

 - How could scientists prove this new idea?

-- What is the significance of the idea of there once being a second Moon?
+- What is the significance of this idea of there once being a second Moon?